 For a diabetic patient with an insulin pump who is hypoglycemic, treat the hypoglycemia.
+Do not disconnect or turn off pump.

 CARDIOVASCULAR EMERGENCIES

 CARDIAC ARREST: BASIC LIFE SUPPORT

 - Assess patient for respiratory and cardiac arrest. - Initiate CPR and utilize an AED or defibrillator using the most current American Heart Association Guidelines. - A Consider {Impedance Threshold Device}. - Transport patient as appropriate.